 Ragdolls are smart, loving and playful.
-This breed easily shows affection and readily come to greet you when you come home and don’t be surprised if they follow you around, sit on your lap and snuggle up with you in bed.
+Social and loving, this cat enjoys people and gets along well with children and dogs.
+This breed readily comes to greet you when you come home and don’t be surprised if they follow you around, sit on your lap and snuggle up with you in bed.
 Ragdoll cats enjoy learning tricks if you use positive reinforcement.
 Never scold them, they are sensitive to negativity.

 They may come when called and can even learn to play fetch.
 This sweet but playful feline prefers to remain on the same level as her people, rather than perched atop a bookcase or shelf.
 She’s good with children, other cats and dogs.

 Ann Baker, a breeder in California, developed the breed in the early 1960s using free-roaming cats she found in her neighborhood.
-As time went on, she grew eccentric and other breeders broke distanced themselves to maintain the integrity of the breed.
+As time went on, she grew what others considered her to be ‘eccentric’, so other breeders distanced themselves to maintain the integrity of the breed.

 In 1993, the breed was registered with the Cat Fanciers Association (CFA), receiving full recognition in 2000.
 The American Cat Fanciers Association (ACFA) and The International Cat Association (TICA) also recognized the breed.